nikunjsingh93/react-glass-keep/README.md

 ⸻

 🧭 Using the Admin Panel
-	•	Where:
+	•	Where
 	•	Dev: http://localhost:5173/#/admin
 	•	Docker/Prod: http://localhost:8080/#/admin
 	•	Who can access: Users with is_admin = 1.
-Promote by either:
-	•	Setting ADMIN_EMAILS="your-admin-username" before starting the server/container (auto-promotes on boot), or
+	•	Auto-promote by setting ADMIN_EMAILS="your-admin-username" before starting the server/container, or
-	•	Running a one-off SQL update in the DB:
+	•	Run a one-off SQL update:

 UPDATE users SET is_admin=1 WHERE email='your-admin-username';

-	•	What you can do:
+	•	What you can do
 	•	View all users with: Is Admin, Notes count, Storage used, Created at
 	•	Delete a user (also removes their notes; cannot delete the last admin)